How?

 Purpose: Understanding the users and their needs.

-Application in Digital Innovation: In-depth user research, such as interviews, surveys, and observation, provides insights into user behaviours, needs, and motivations.
+Application in AI-powered Innovation: In-depth user research, such as interviews, surveys, and observation, provides insights into user behaviours, needs, and motivations.
 This is crucial to ensure that the solution developed genuinely addresses real problems.

 Stage 02.
 Define